Search

 Train to Machu Picchu

-An alternative to the Day Trek, the train to Machu Picchu will take you on a scenic journey through the Sacred Valley to Aguas Calientes, the town nearest to Machu Picchu.
+The train to Machu Picchu will take you on a scenic journey.
+You will pass through the Sacred Valley to Aguas Calientes, the town nearest to Machu Picchu.
 You can choose the train as another option on our group tours if you do not want to hike to Machu Picchu.

 Machu Picchu FAQs

-Since 2017, you can only enter Machu Picchu with an official tour guide so you cannot rock up on a Peru trip and hope for the best.
-There are a number of different ways to get to Machu Picchu including the famous four day Inca Trail Trek.
-Most travellers will use the city of Cusco as their base to visit Machu Picchu no matter what route they are taking to get to the site.
-From here you will travel to Ollantaytambo or Aguas Calientes to either get the train or start hiking to Machu Picchu.
-Tucan Travel tours include entry and a tour of Machu Picchu.
-You have the option to do the Inca Trail Trek, train to Machu Picchu or even the one day trek.
+Since 2017, you can only enter Machu Picchu with an official tour guide, so you cannot rock up on a Peru trip and hope for the best.
+There are several ways to get to Machu Picchu, including the famous four-day Inca Trail Trek.
+Most travellers will use the city of Cusco as their base to visit Machu Picchu, no matter the route they take to get to the site.
+From here, you will travel to Ollantaytambo or Aguas Calientes to get the train or hike Machu Picchu. , train to Machu Picchu, or even go on a one-day trek.

 Although the Inca Trail is closed for maintenance in February, Machu Picchu is open all year round.
-The dry season is between June to August and this is when it tends to be the busiest, attracting crowds from all over the world.
+The dry season is between June and August, and this is when it tends to be the busiest, attracting crowds worldwide.
 The rainy season is from November to March.
-For less rainfall and slightly less people, visit in April or May before high season hits.
+For less rainfall and slightly fewer people, visit in April or May before high season hits.

 You will almost certainly see llamas and alpacas at Machu Picchu, grazing amongst the ruins.
 Andean bears, also known as the spectacled bear have also been spotted at Machu Picchu however these are much more elusive than llamas.
 There is also some fantastic birdlife that you may see on a trip to Machu Picchu.
 Species include the Green Jay, the Overcast bird and even the Andean condor.

-Big backpacks are not allowed into Machu Picchu so remember only your small daypack.
-It’s advisable to wear layers at Machu Picchu as the weather can change at any time.
-You should also remember to bring sunblock as there is little shade especially when you are exploring the ruins.
-Your passport is vital, for entry as well as the all-important stamp!
+Big backpacks are not allowed into Machu Picchu, so remember only your small daypack.
+Wearing layers at Machu Picchu is advisable as the weather can change at any time.
+You should also remember to bring sunblock as there is little shade, especially when exploring the ruins.
+Your passport and all-important stamp are vital for entry!
 And of course, your camera to capture the iconic photo in front of the mountain.